Oxford Saints

 The club is based in Abingdon and plays at Tilsley Park in Oxfordshire.
 Games are played at weekends from April through August.

 Set up in 1983, Oxford Saints are one of the oldest American football teams in the UK.
-The women's team started in May 2016.
+The Oxford Saints Women's American Football team operated from May 2016 until 2019.

 History

-Early Years
+Early years

-Founded by Steve Abbott in 1983, the started as the Oxford Eagles but following a Radio Oxford phone-in competition the team was renamed Oxford Bulldogs.
+Founded by Steve Abbott in 1983, they started as the Oxford Eagles but following a Radio Oxford phone-in competition the team was renamed Oxford Bulldogs.

 As American football's popularity increased the first British league was formed, and in 1985 Bulldogs officially joined the AFL.
-Bulldogs finished their first season with an 8-1-1 record, being defeated by the London Ravens at the quarter final stage of the playoffs.
+Bulldogs finished their first season with an 8–1–1 record, being defeated by the London Ravens at the quarter-final stage of the playoffs.
 Homes games were played at Cuttelsowe Park and the Whitehouse Ground (home of Oxford City FC).

 In 1989, the Bulldogs were joined by local rivals Abingdon Pharaohs, strengthening the squad and broadening its fan base.

-1992 - 1999
+1992–1999

 In 1992 the Oxford Bulldogs changed name to the Oxford Saints.
 Driven forward by general manager Roger Hedges, the club secured a major sponsorship deal and moved to a new home at the Oxford Stadium in Cowley.

 Prior to the 1994 season, Coach Steve Conner returned to the US.
 Richard Emerick, another experienced US coach, was appointed as his replacement.

 During 1995, the Saints made the playoffs and defeated the Invicta Eagles in the first round, along with victories over London Blitz and Colchester Gladiators.
 In the final, Oxford faced the Gwent Mustangs at Leicester's Saffron Lane Stadium and claimed a 14–6 victory and championship title.

-In 1997 the Saints were on course for another appearance in the final round following a 9–1 season, but were defeated by the Nottingham Caesars in the semi final.
+In 1997 the Saints were on course for another appearance in the final round following a 9–1 season, but were defeated by the Nottingham Caesars in the semi-final.

-2000 - 2005
+2000–2005

-A 7-1 campaign in 2000 was followed by an impressive 8–0 season in 2001, both ending in semi final disappointment at the hands of the PA Knights and Ipswich Cardinals respectively.
+A 7–1 campaign in 2000 was followed by an 8–0 season in 2001, both ending in semi finals at the hands of the PA Knights and Ipswich Cardinals respectively.
 After a poor 2002 season Coach Janes moved upstairs as Director of Football and Phil DeMonte took over as head coach.

 Coach DeMonte stayed at Saints for one season but the team made the playoffs, eventually beaten by the Gateshead Senators.
 The Saints raced through the newly formed BAFL division 2 in 2005 with a 9–1 record, ending the season with a loss to Kent Exiles.